5 Intense Workouts You Can Do at Home

 There's a reason why the pushup is one of the most fundamental exercises in any routine.
 This traditional workout not only develops your upper body strength, but it also is great for your abs, hips and legs.
 Whether you choose to go with a wide or a narrow grip, make sure your hands are under your shoulders and don't flare your elbows out.
 Keep your body flat but tilt your pelvis backward.
 Remember to squeeze your glutes while going up and down.
 If you want to improve your form and grip, consider using handles or a pushup bar for added support.

 This beginner-friendly workout is perfect for the core.
 Best of all, you can do this comfortably from your living room floor with just an ab wheel.
 Begin by kneeling on the floor and, holding the handles, tighten your abs while extending out and pulling up.
-As long as you focus on your core during each rep, you're doing it correctly.
+As long as you focus on your core.